Welcome to Character Creation

 A Skill Specialty represents a specific expertise in a given skill.
 At creation, if you allotted dots into Academics, Craft, Performance, and/or Science, choose a free specialty for these skills; and then pick another free Specialty for any skill in which the character already has at least one dot.

-You can find additional information about Skills at page 159 of the V5 corebook.
+You can find additional information about Skills on page 159 of the V5 corebook.

 Pick one of the points distribution models below: